SD135642/directory-search/README.md

     pfind -d <directory> -p <permissions string> [-h]

-    -d <directory>: Specifies the directory to search in.
+    -d: <directory>: Specifies the directory to search in.
-    -p <permissions string>: Specifies the permission string to search for.
+    -p: <permissions string>: Specifies the permission string to search for.
     -h: Displays usage information.

 For spfind: